Important public announcement

 Outdoor alarm signal means imminent danger

 In most Swedish towns and cities, an important message to the public may be announced using the outdoor warning signal.
 If you hear the signal, it means there is an imminent threat to life or health.
 Immediately go indoors, shut windows, doors, and ventilation.
 Listen to Sveriges Radio P4 for more information (in Swedish).
+Those with no knowledge of Swedish are referred to call phone number 113 13 for information.

 The outdoor warning system is tested at 15.00 (3 pm) on the first non-public holiday Monday in March, June, September, and December.
 The signal will sound for 7 seconds, with 14 second breaks, for a total of 6 times.
 Afterwards, the “danger over” signal is also tested, which is an uninterrupted 30-second signal.

-If you live where there are no sirens
+If there are no sirens nearby

-The "Hesa Fredrik" warning siren is not found everywhere, but each municipality decides where the systems are most needed.
+Warning sirens are not found everywhere, but each municipality decides where the systems are most needed.
 If you live where there are no sirens, you can still be warned via apps from Swedish Authorities: Krisinformation, SOS Alarm's 112 app and Swedish Radio Play for notifications about important messages to the public.

 For those with a hearing impairment